beckym223/manual_work/E6_long_edited.md

 surprising that health economists are unable to reach agreement.
-The state of knowledge about the links between genes and disease is the same as for the health economists' policy-value ques- tions (0.77).  " For a discussion of alternative conceptions of justice, see Amartya Sen (1987).
+The state of knowledge about the links between genes and disease is
-32 In Essays in Positive Economics, Friedman (1953) wrote "Differences about economic policy among disin- terested citizens derive predominantly from different predictions about the economic consequences of taking action ... " (p.
-5).
-33 See Dollars and Deficits (1966 p.
-6); personal com- munication in 1995.
-34 In 1974 I recommended universal comprehensive in- surance for several reasons, one of which was the specu- lation that "a national health insurance plan to which all (or nearly all) Americans belong could have considerable symbolic value as one step in an effort to forge a link between classes, regions, races, and age groups."
-I also thought it important to add "It will be more likely to serve that function well if not too much is expected of it-if it is not oversold-particularly with respect to its probable impact on health" (Fuchs, 1974a p.
-150).

 ### ---Economics-1996-0-12.txt---